ocaml/platform-blog/assemblage-intro.md

 startup, weird input language

 FIXME: OMakefile, very nice alternative but but not very flexible
+FIXME: You need to substantiate your claim.

 FIXME: ocp-build (ocamlpro) powerful but not documented and released, input language not very satisfactory

-FIXME: obuild (former Citrix) seems to work quite well, simple input language, problems with computation of dependencies last time I checked (ie. need to reconfigure).
+FIXME: obuild (former Citrix) seems to work quite well, simple input language, problems with computation of dependencies last time I checked (i.e. need to reconfigure).
 Need to look at it again.
+FIXME: AFAIK, it is neither ready for large projects.

 FIXME: jenga (Jane Street) v. powerful, monadic based (vs. applicative http://neilmitchell.blogspot.co.uk/2014/07/applicative-vs-monadic-build-systems.html)